doughgle/doughgle.github.io/content/how-to/create-a-docs-as-code-build-pipeline/index.md

 The workflow will run upon saving the `build.yml` and committing to `main`.
 It will also run weekly on a schedule to build with the latest dependency versions.
 Add `workflow_dispatch:` to the `on:` triggers to enable manual a trigger for the workflow.

-## 2 Create a docs-as-code build pipeline
+## 2 Create A Docs-As-Code Build Pipeline

 Now all the tools we need are installed in our docs-as-code builder image.
 We can use the docs-as-code tools together, in synergy, in a build and test pipeline.